 It is best practice to use the most specific tag available for a given image to prevent any unforeseen upstream changes

 from affecting your Previews.
-For example, instead of tugboatqa/mysql:5
+For example, instead of tugboatqa/mysql:5-debian

 , it is generally better to use